Switzerland, the land that time begot

 In 2011, the number of trainees enrolling at Switzerland's seven watchmaking schools, though up 9 percent to a new record, was still only 425.
 Only 330 qualified watchmakers graduated.
 And with Swiss unemployment at just 3.1 percent, compared with 10.9 percent in the euro zone, there is no untapped reservoir of likely local candidates.

-Richemont CFR.VX said earlier this month it would invest 100 million francs in a training centre near Geneva.
-It also plans to recruit two-thirds of workers for its new Cartier jewellery production site from neighbouring France.
+Richemont said earlier this month it would invest 100 million francs in a training centre near Geneva.
+It also plans to recruit two-thirds of workers for its new Cartier jewelry production site from neighboring France.

 POLE POSITION